 Depending on the set of plugins and configuration settings, your IDE may look and behave differently.

-Numbers divided by a colon denote the current caret position in the editor (line and column).
-Click the numbers to jump to a specific line and column.
+Shows the line and column number of the current caret position in the editor.
+Click the numbers to move the caret to a specific line and column.
 If you select a code fragment in the editor, CLion also shows the number of characters and line breaks in the selected fragment.

 Tool windows provide functionality that supplements editing code.
 For example, the Project tool window shows you the structure of your project, and the Run tool window displays the output of your application when you run it.

 By default, tool windows are docked to the sides and bottom of the main window.
 You can arrange them as necessary, undock, resize, hide, and so on.
 Right-click the title of the tool window or click in the title for its arrangement options.